data-exp-lab/yt-napari/docs/quickstart.rst

 The reader plugin does its best to align new selections of data with existing yt-napari image layers and should be able to properly align selections from different yt datasets (please submit a bug report if it fails!).

+The yt-napari yt Time Series Reader:
+####################################

+This reader will apply a spatial selection to a set of files, similar to working with a yt `DataSeries` object.
+You specify the spatial selections and a list of files or file pattern to match.
+Note that while the operation is in a non-blocking thread, if your simulation data is large it may take a few minutes to load in your selections.
+Also note that 3D region selections can easily exceed available memory if you're not careful... for improving load times and working with bigger-than-memory arrays, you can instead use the jupyter notebook interface for napari with the `yt_napari.timeseries` module of helper functions to distribute the timestep selections using dask.
+See the example notebooks for usage.

 .. _configfile: